-2003a; Fuzzi et al., 2007).
+In the Amazon Basin, organic components typically constitute 70 to 90% of the aerosol mass in both the fine and coarse mode (Andreae and Crutzen, 1997; Graham et al., 2003a; Fuzzi et al., 2007).
 Biomass burning is known to be a large source of organic particles (Reid et al., 2005), thereby explaining the high organic fraction in the dry season.
 In the wet season, however, the high organic fraction must be attributed to biogenic sources (Guyon et al., 2003a, b), but there are still large uncertainties in the relative importance of different sources and production mechanisms of these biogenic aerosol particles.
-Measurements of mass concentrations of different aerosol compounds and their diurnal variations in the Amazon boundary layer have provided important knowledge of biogenic aerosol sources in the Amazon basin (e.g. Artaxo and Maenhaut, 1990; Artaxo and Hansson, 1995; Graham et al., 2003a, b, Chen et al., 2009).
+Measurements of mass concentrations of different aerosol compounds and their diurnal variations in the Amazon boundary layer have provided important knowledge of biogenic aerosol sources in the Amazon Basin (e.g. Artaxo and Maenhaut, 1990; Artaxo and Hansson, 1995; Graham et al., 2003a, 2003b, Chen et al., 2009).
 However, diurnal variations in concentration of particularly those compounds that have their source at the surface are to a large extent driven by diurnal variations in boundary layer dynamics.
 Therefore it is necessary to measure vertical fluxes to gain more detailed knowledge of diurnal variations in surface emission and also for quantifying the source strength of individual components.

-Vertical fluxes of different volatile organic compounds like isoprenes and monoterpenes have been measured over the Amazon rain forest in a number of studies (Zimmerman et al., 1988; Karl et al., 2007; Kuhn et al., 2007) with the primary goal of improving the knowledge of secondary organic aerosol production.
+Vertical fluxes of different volatile organic compounds like isoprene and monoterpenes have been measured over the Amazon rain forest in a number of studies (e.g. Zimmerman et al., 1988; Karl et al., 2007; Kuhn et al., 2007) with the primary goal of improving the knowledge of secondary organic aerosol production.
 However, fewer studies have focused on the source mechanisms behind primary biogenic aerosol emission, and extremely few studies have done so by measuring vertical fluxes of aerosol particles.
-Ahlm et al. (2009) investigated the surface-atmosphere exchange of particles with diameter larger than 10 nm over the Amazon rain forest in the wet season.
-In that study, it was found that deposition number fluxes dominated even in the cleanest prevailing conditions in the wet season.
+Ahlm et al. (2009) investigated surface-atmosphere exchange of particles with diameter larger than 10 nm over the Amazon rain forest in the wet season.
+In that study, it was found that deposition dominated the net particle number flux even in the cleanest prevailing conditions in the wet season.
 That was an indication that the source of primary biogenic aerosol emission, in terms of number concentrations, may be low when considering the total size range of particles.
 Also in the dry season, deposition fluxes dominated most of the time (Ahlm et al., 2010).
-However, upward fluxes often appeared in the morning and these fluxes may have been related to primary biogenic aerosol emission of particles that have been stored in the canopy throughout the night, similarly to CO2 (Goulden et al., 2006; Araújo et al., 2008; Tóta et al., 2008).
+However, upward particle fluxes often appeared in the morning.
+Rizzo et al. (2010) also observed upward particle number fluxes in the morning simultaneously with increasing particle number concentration, during aerosol flux measurements in the dry season at another tower at the same site.
+These early morning upward fluxes may have been related to primary biogenic aerosol emission of particles that have been stored in the canopy throughout the night, similar to CO2 (Goulden et al., 2006; Araújo et al., 2008; Tóta et al., 2008), and the fact that these upward fluxes were sometimes correlated with increasing number concentrations suggest that they cannot be explained only as a result of dilution caused by entrainment during mixed layer growth.